Public research: selected publications

 Karen Vaughan

-How systems across economy, workforce development and career education could be integrated.
+How systems across economy, workforce development and career education could be integrated to develop engineers.

 • Subject Choice for the Future of Work